saahil-jain/MIcrosoft_Vision/README.md

 # Hospital of the Future - Monitoring Social Distancing

 These are developed containerized computer vision models for the detection of people violating health protocols.
-These models could be deployed on edge devices.
-These edge devices could either be drones or just a regular camera connected to a micro-computer

 We built two computer vision models for the following problems:

 * #### Proximity Sensing and Social Distancing :